 No hate to leggy supermodels, but we don't share closets for a reason.

-In "standard sized" clothes, our shirt hems hang below the hip, pant legs drag on the ground, even the most professional tops are made revealing by too-long straps, and our sleeves fall to our knuckles.
+In "standard sized" clothes, our pant legs drag on the ground, even the most professional tops are made revealing by too-long straps, and our sleeves fall to our knuckles.

 Non-petite styles (maternity tank and nursing-friendly dress) on my 5'2" frame.

-This realty doesn't change when we petite women become pregnant.
-If anything, maternity tops get even longer and most styles feel even more oversized, leaving us looking like little girls playing dress up with our moms' clothes.
+This reality doesn't change when we petite women become pregnant.
+If anything, maternity clothes get even longer and most styles feel even more oversized, leaving us looking like little girls playing dress up with our moms' clothes.

 MARION Petite Maternity Collection Page

-Second, the rules for dressing as a petite pregnant woman aren't all that different from dressing as a petite non-pregnant woman.
-With a few exceptions.
+Second, the rules for dressing as a petite pregnant person aren't all that different from dressing as a petite non-pregnant person, with a few exceptions.
 Read on for the most important rules to looking great during your pregnancy, short mama:

 Rules for Petite Maternity Fashion